skip to Main Content

 Does Your Landlord Insurance Include Loss of Rents Coverage?

-Including Loss of Rents in building coverage protects landlords if a fire or other covered event forces tenants to move out.
+Including Loss of Rents in building coverage protects landlords if a leak or other covered event forces tenants to move out.

 Most businesses can’t buy insurance against loss of income.
 If no one shops in a store or eats in a restaurant on a given day, the insurer won’t replace the lost income.